 The flight was fully boarded and I was zoning out to CNN on the screen when the lead flight attendant announced that there was a slight issue which would require a reboot, and everything including overhead lights would be turned off, but it would only be a few minutes.
 After that, a pilot announced that unfortunately the reboot didn’t fix the problem, and that the problem would require a part to come in from Houston, so they had everyone go back to the boarding area for re-booking help.

 The aircraft was supposed to take me to Houston

-Fortunately I was in row 2, so the line to get re-accomadated was pretty short.
+Fortunately I was in row 2, so the line to get accommodated was pretty short.
 While waiting, I got on the phone to the Elite line to check on my options.
 The agent asked what the problem was, since her system was not updated, and I explained what I was told.
 She then told me that since it was mechanical, that she could help me.
 Another change I don’t like….why is it my responsibility to prove what is causing my flight interruption?
 Anyway, she eventually found a nonstop flight on American Eagle to Milwaukee.
 I said, sure, that sounds fine, so my record was updated.
-I was then at the front of the line, and I told the gate agent what happened, and she printed my itinerary for the American flight, but I of course had to go to American to check in, which required a terminal change.
+Then at the front of the line, and I told the gate agent what happened.
+She printed my itinerary for the American flight, but I of course had to go to American to check in, which required a terminal change.